SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control: Discussion and Limitations

 In this work, we presented \emph{Score-Matching Motion Priors (SMP)}, a \emph{reusable} and \emph{modular} motion prior for physics-based character animation based on score-matching.
 Once trained, the learned motion prior can be reused to train control policies for diverse tasks, guiding the policies towards natural behaviors that match the reference distribution.
 Our priors can be effectively used without the need to retain the original motion dataset.
 Test-time diffusion techniques, such as classifier-free guidance, can be applied to shape the base motion prior and produce novel stylistic priors that enable agents to perform tasks in specific styles.
 We demonstrate the effectiveness of our method across a diverse variety of settings, ranging from single-character behaviors to human-object interactions.
 SMPs can be effectively constructed from a wide spectrum of different datasets, with as few as 3 seconds of motion clips to relatively large-scale (20-hour) motion datasets.

-In our experiments, we demonstrate that reinforcement learning with score distillation sampling (SDS) objectives can produce motions of comparable quality to adversarial imitation learning, without the need to continuously update the prior during policy training.
+In our experiments, we demonstrate that reinforcement learning with score distillation sampling objectives can produce motions of comparable quality to adversarial imitation learning, without the need to continuously update the prior during policy training.
 SMP also demonstrates higher sample efficiency than adversarial priors in most scenarios, which may be in part due to the more stable stationary reward function from SMP compared to adversarial reward models.
+However, as with many mode-seeking objectives, policies trained with SMP are susceptible to mode-collapse, converging to a small subset of skills rather than modeling the full distribution of possible behaviors for a particular task.
+This issue becomes more pronounced when training with large-scale datasets.
+Possible directions for increasing behavioral diversity include using generative policies or incorporating fine-grained conditioning signals into the diffusion model to explicitly specify which skills should be used by the policy.
+For state initialization, vanilla GSI may generate invalid motions, such as those with self-collisions, which can introduce simulation instabilities during training.
+Combining GSI with diffusion sampling techniques, such as guidance, may provide an effective methods to mitigate invalid states, while also serving as a promising direction for prioritized sampling and mining of difficult motions.

-However, as with many mode-seeking objectives, policies trained with SMP are susceptible to mode-collapse, leading to policies that only reproduce a limited subset of behaviors in the original dataset.
-While our work primarily focuses on applications to humanoid motion control, we believe SMP can also be applied to other control problems.
+While our work primarily focuses on humanoid motion control, we believe SMP can also be applied to a broader range of control problems.
 We hope this work opens new directions toward building general motion priors that enable more versatile controllers for physics-based character animation and robotics beyond motion tracking.